flashlight/flashlight/flashlight/app/asr/tutorial/README.md

 See the [complete ASR app documentation](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/README.md) for a more detailed explanation of each of these flags.
 See the aforementioned colab tutorial for sensible values used in a demo.

-## Finetuning with an Existing CTC Model
+## Finetuning with a Pretrained CTC Model

 See this colab notebook for a step-by-step tutorial.

-The [`fl_asr_tutorial_finetune_ctc`](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/FinetuneCTC.cpp) binary provides a means of finetuning an existing trained acoustic model on additional labeled audio.
+The [`fl_asr_tutorial_finetune_ctc`](https://github.com/facebookresearch/flashlight/blob/tutorial_docs/flashlight/app/asr/tutorial/FinetuneCTC.cpp) binary provides a means of finetuning a pretrained acoustic model on additional labeled audio.
 Usage of the binary is as follows:
 ```
 ./fl_asr_tutorial_finetune_ctc [path to directory containing model] [...flags]
 ```